dainst/idai-field/desktop/src/manual/manual.en.md

 <p align="center"><img src="images/en/resources/create_operation.png" alt="Create operation resource"/></p>

-In the process, you firstly choose the category of the operation, before you may optionally create a geometry for the new resource.
+In the process, you firstly choose the category of the operation (e.g. "Trench" or "Building"), before you may optionally create a geometry for the new resource on the map.
 Afterwards the editor is opened, where all data of the operation can be filled in.
-Depending on the chosen operation category, different fields are available, which are arranged in multiple groups.
-You can switch between field groups by clicking the buttons on the left side.
+Depending on the chosen operation category, different fields are available here (see section *Edit resources*).

 Before the resource can be saved via the green save button, at the very least the **identifier** field in the core section has to be filled in.